This article was updated August 31, 2022.

-Most technology companies have a need for SOC 2 examinations, also known as audits, regardless of their line of service, because they store, process, or maintain client data.
+Most technology companies store, process, or maintain client data, which means they need SOC 2 examinations, also known as SOC 2 audits, regardless of their line of service.

 - Across an entire entity

 - At a subsidiary, division, or operating unit level

 - Within a function relevant to the entity's operational, reporting, or compliance objectives